Enable Ads for www.warlock.com.au

 Online Blade Calculator Software

 Background summary of selected projects

-Projects resulting from research into wind energy technology are documented and presented as site development continues.
+Projects resulting from research into wind energy technology are documented and presented.

 Developing new processes to convert mechanical or thermal energy into electricity has eventuated in more sophisticated photovoltaic (solar) and emission capture technologies.
 The desire for 'non-destructive' energy conversion processes, such as utilising the decay from fission or capturing incident radiation from space, has long term social economic benefits and involves personal recognition of waste management from electricity production and use.
 The waste generated throughout the entire process of energy production is a concern for older and less effective technology that has approached the limit of efficiency in its design.
 For developing ideas, the waste generated during research can be difficult to predict.

 At a constant electrical resistance in your circuit, (generator windings and transmission lines), the power output produced from the wind turbine is generated with a change in voltage and current over the range of speeds.